loafey/master-thesis/Thesis/2.0. Background/Compilation Targets.typ

 commonly use the instruction set x86-64, which is an extension that was created in 2000 based on the already popular instruction set x86 @x86WhitePaper.

-When you directly target assembly languages portability suffers.
+When you directly target assembly languages, portability suffers.
 You not only have to target different assembly languages for different CPU architectures, you will also have to cater to the operating system you are targeting.
 For instance, on a unix-like operating system, you can almost always rely on an implementation of the C Standard Library (libc), or system calls if direct communication with the operating system is needed.
 This does not apply to operating systems such as Windows however, where you instead have to depend on the provided system libraries to interact with the rest of the system.

 On Windows libc availability is not a guarantee, and because they do not have a stable API, it is _strongly_ recommended to avoid using system calls directly.
-Due to reasons such as this, the simple act of printing may look wildly different depending on the operating system, even though they may use the same assembly language.
+Due to reasons such as this, the simple act of printing to stdout may look wildly different depending on the operating system, even though they may use the same assembly language.
 This is something you have to consider with most IRs as well, but it can be alleviated with sufficient abstractions.